vinaya-kusuma/credit-risk-classification/Analysis Report.md

 ## Summary

 The new model increased precision to 0.84, recall to 0.99, and F1 to 0.91 for the high-risk loans.
 The gap in performance metrics between the classes has now reduced substantially.
 The performance of this model is same as that for model with original data for 0 (healthy loan).

+It is better to use the Machine Learning Model 2 : logistic regression with sampled data as it is trained with balanced resampled data ensuring that the model is not biased.